melowntech/workshop/tutorials/geojson.rst

 `here <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#layers-structure>`__.
 The most important one is ``filter``.

-Filter is used to select features from GeoJSON to which we want to apply a set of display rules described in the current style layer.
+Filter is used to select features from the GeoJSON to which we want to apply a set of display rules described in the current style layer.
 In our example we are applying display rules to all lines.
 This filter selects everything from features where ``type`` equals ``line``.
 The ``"line":true`` means